amitxv/PC-Tuning/docs/post-install.md

     - See [media/audio enhancements-benchmark.png](../media/audio%20enhancements-benchmark.png)

-- Disable **Exclusive Mode** in the Advanced section
+- Disable ``Exclusive Mode`` in the Advanced section

-- Set the option in the communications tab to **Do nothing**
+- Set the option in the communications tab to ``Do nothing``

 - I also like to set the sound scheme to no sounds in the sounds tab

 ## Configure Services and Drivers

 The service list configuration is not intended for Wi-Fi and webcam functionality.
 I am not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while gaming and use default services for everything else.
 Feel free to customize the lists by editing ``C:\bin\bare-services.ini`` in a text editor.

-- On 1607 and 1703, delete the **ErrorControl** registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the task scheduler service
+- On 1607 and 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the task scheduler service

 - Download and extract the latest [service-list-builder](https://github.com/amitxv/service-list-builder/releases) release.
 Open CMD and CD to the extracted folder where the executable is located

-- Use the command below to build the scripts in the **build** folder.
+- Use the command below to build the scripts in the ``build`` folder.
 NSudo is required to run the batch scripts

     ```bat
     service-list-builder.exe --config C:\bin\bare-services.ini
     ```

-- Move the batch scripts and **NSudo.exe** somewhere safe such as in the ``C:\`` drive and do not share it with other people as it is specific to your system
+- Move the batch scripts and ``NSudo.exe`` somewhere safe such as in the ``C:\`` drive and do not share it with other people as it is specific to your system

-- To prepare us for the next steps, run **Services-Disable.bat** with NSudo, ensure **Enable All Privileges** is enabled as mentioned
+- To prepare us for the next steps, run ``Services-Disable.bat`` with NSudo, ensure ``Enable All Privileges`` is enabled as mentioned

 ## Configure Device Manager

-Many devices in device manager will appear with a yellow icon as we ran the disable services script, **DO NOT** disable any device with a yellow icon as this will completely defeat the purpose of building toggle scripts.
+Many devices in device manager will appear with a yellow icon as we ran the script to disable services, **DO NOT** disable any device with a yellow icon as this will completely defeat the purpose of building toggle scripts.
 My method for configuring services and device manager will ensure maximum compatibility while services are enabled.

-- Open device manager then go to **View -> Devices by connection**
+- Open device manager then navigate to ``View -> Devices by connection``

-    - Disable write-cache buffer flushing on all drives in the **Properties -> Policies** section
+    - Disable write-cache buffer flushing on all drives in the ``Properties -> Policies`` section

-    - Go to your **Network adapter -> Properties -> Advanced**, disable any power saving and wake features
+    - Navigate to your ``Network adapter -> Properties -> Advanced``, disable any power saving and wake features

         - Related: [research.md - How many RSS Queues do you need?](research.md#how-many-rss-queues-do-you-need)

-    - Disable **High Definition Audio Controller** and the USB controller on the same PCI port as your GPU
+    - Disable ``High Definition Audio Controller`` and the USB controller on the same PCI port as your GPU

     - Disable any PCI, SATA, NVMe and USB controllers with nothing connected to them

-    - Unnecessary HID devices can be disabled but mouse software will not work
+    - Unnecessary HID devices can be disabled, but mouse software will not work

         - See [media/hid-devices-example.png](/media/hid-devices-example.png)

-- Go to **View -> Resources by connection**
+- Navigate to ``View -> Resources by connection``

-    - Disable any **unneeded** devices that are using an IRQ or I/O resources, always ask if unsure, take your time on this step.
+    - Disable any unneeded devices that are using an IRQ or I/O resources, always ask if unsure, take your time on this step.
 Windows should not allow you to disable any required devices but ensure you do not accidentally disable another important device such as your main USB controller or similar.
 Once again, **DO NOT** disable any device with a yellow icon

-        - If there are multiple of the same devices and you are unsure which one is in use, refer back to the tree structure in **View -> Devices by connection**.
+        - If there are multiple of the same devices, and you are unsure which one is in use, refer back to the tree structure in ``View -> Devices by connection``.
 Remember that a single device can use many resources.
-You can also use [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) to check for duplicate, unneeded devices incase you accidently miss any with the confusing device manager tree structure
+You can also use [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) to check for duplicate, unneeded devices in case you accidentally miss any with the confusing device manager tree structure

-- To prepare us for the next steps, run **Services-Enable.bat** with NSudo, ensure **Enable All Privileges** is enabled as mentioned
+- To prepare us for the next steps, run ``Services-Enable.bat`` with NSudo, ensure ``Enable All Privileges`` is enabled as mentioned

 - Download and extract [DeviceCleanup](https://www.uwe-sieber.de/files/DeviceCleanup.zip)